bRuttaZz/vanillacorn/README.md

 The system is meant to use zero external libraries and contain in a single file, because why not..? (trying to be cool)

 # TODO:
-- [x] support websocket transport
 - [ ] implement http/ws read and buffering limits
 - [ ] test cases
-- [x] tsl if possible to make it ground simple
 - [ ] readme

 ## Caveats